-Join Bryan O'Neil Hughes for an in-depth discussion in this video Color, black and white, and toning, part of Working with Raw-Format Photos in Lightroom and Photoshop.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Color, black and white, and toning, part of Lightroom Classic CC and Photoshop: Working with Raw-Format Photos.

 - Okay, so we've adjusted the tint and the temperature and the basic tonality of our image.
 Let's talk about getting a little more into colors.
 And you have a lot of control down here in HSL or Hue Saturation Luminance.
 And Hue is really powerful, but it can also lead to all sorts of crazy effects.
 You can see that if I grab the orange slider here, I'm sort of dramatizing a sunset.
 And I can double-click on that and change it.
 Well notice that we have the same myriad of options with Saturation.
 I could grab a familiar tone like orange, and I could desaturate it or saturate it, and I could do the same thing with Luminance.